 What we thought about Cutie Stix

-First off the girls absolutely loved cutting and creating their own jewellery.
+First off the girls absolutely loved cutting and creating their own jewelry.
 Although there were moments where the production got a little fiddly.
 Occasionally the cutie slice would get jammed in the cutter and we needed to shake it out.
 Even then it was still a usable piece for the bracelets.
 I think it is one of those things where you learn the knack.

 The Cutie Cutter is a mini guillotine and you can see the blade through the clear viewing panels.
 Safety was obviously a key player in the development of this toy.
 Which is clear when you start cutting.
 You can’t touch the blade at all with your fingers.
 In fact to position the Cutie Stix ready for cutting you need to use a plastic wand to poke it along.

-Likewise with the Coring station, the device won’t plunge unless the front door is clicked shut.
+Likewise, with the Coring station, the device won’t plunge unless the front door is clicked shut.
 So there shouldn’t be any unexpected piercings!

-If I was to have a little moan it would be mess!
+If I was to have a little moan it would be about mess!
 Kids crafting equals mess, but mess also means fun.
 So I’ll turn a blind eye and then get the hoover out later.
 All of our main photos were done in our Youtube Studio, but when we’d finished filming Imogen and Abigail continued on the coffee table!